seatgeek/nomad-helper/README.md

 ### import

-`nomad-helper scale-import production.yml` will update the Nomad cluster `job + group + count` values according to the values in a local `production.yaml` file.
+`nomad-helper scale import production.yml` will update the Nomad cluster `job + group + count` values according to the values in a local `production.yaml` file.

 ```
 NAME: